HarinduChira/Monty-Hall/README.md

 - Initially, you pick one of the three doors.
 - The host, who knows what is behind each door, opens one of the other two doors to reveal a goat.
 - You are then given a choice to stick with your original door or switch to the remaining closed door.
-- Reset the game at any time to start over.
+- Reset the game at last to start over.

 ### How to Play
 1. **Select Number of Games**: Choose the number of games you want to play and press **Start**.